cgtf/draft-crypto-assets-security-considerations/draft-vcgtf-crypto-asset-exchange-security-considerations.md

 ## On the illegal operation of the private key for signing

-## On the illegal operation against the asset data
+## On the illegal operation against the assets data

 ## On the user authentication

 ## On the withdrawal of the coins

-## On the transfer of the crypto asset to an unused address
+## On the transfer of the crypto assets to an unused address

 # Remaining issues